PoneyClairDeLune/PoneyClairDeLune/README.md

 * Writes Bash/ZSH scripts.
 * Have experiences in managing Linux servers.
   * Can manage Debian, openSUSE (SUSE Enterprise Linux) and Rocky Linux (Red Hat Enterprise Linux) servers.
-  * Most comfortable with Debian with over 4 years of experience.
+  * Most comfortable with Debian with over 5 years of experience.
 * Familiar with both MarkDown and MediaWiki syntax.
 * Some experiences with MIDI and legacy synth modules dating back to the 1990s.
 * Available for hire for both IT-related work and translation/localization-related work.
 Contact me for full lingual capabilities.
-  * Remote job offers only before I can ensure my own safety.
+  * Remote job offers and XMR/LTC payments only before I can ensure my own safety.

 ### Notable contributions
 * [Rethink](https://github.com/celzero/rethink-app): As the translation lead.